-Step 8 - Secure the Drive
+Step 8 - Securing the Drive

 The tape drive can be mounted several ways.
-Ensure you have the proper mounting rails or drive mounting sled and the correct screws (6-32 for side mounting or M-3 for bottom mounting).
-Some servers require the drive to be inserted into a media bay and attached directly to the server.
+Ensure that you have the proper mounting rails or drive mounting sled and the correct screws (M-3).
+Some systems require the drive to be inserted into a media bay and attached directly to the system.